Simucube/simucube-docs.github.io/docs/Tuner/Wireless wheels.md

 RPM value for the maximum RPM of the car.

 ### Adjusting RPM range values
-- If the game you are playing offers the car rpm range through the telemetry, the RPM values are ignored and can not be adjusted.
+- If the game you are playing offers the car rpm range through the telemetry, the RPM values are ignored and cannot be adjusted.
   To adjust the RPM range, you need to unselect the **Use car specific profile** checkbox and adjust values in the Default car profile.
 - The RPM range can be specified as **Relative** or **Absolute**.
   - **Relative** means that the RPM range values are relative to the **Engine rev limit RPM** and set as percentages between the different RPM values.
   - **Absolute** means that the RPM range values set as RPM values.
   - If desired, the RPM ranges can be adjusted separately for each gear using the table in section **Change shift lights by active transmission gear**.